dacelo-n/copy-pics-vids-to-folder/README.md

 # copy-pics-vids-to-folder
-Copy  .mp4, .mov, .mwv, .flv, .png, .img and .jpg files from a target folder to a disgnated folder
+Copy  .mp4, .mov, .mwv, .flv, .png, .img and .jpg files from a target folder to a disgnated folder.

+ make sure to replace destination folder with your own path